Soul of Chogokin Gx-61 Saikyo Robo Daioja

 With and without anime-accurate parts

-Lol, it never occured to me while watching the show, the Javelin is made up of each individual robot’s weapon.
+Lol, it never occurred to me while watching the show, that the Javelin is made up of each individual robot’s weapon.
 I only found out while assembling the toy.

 Daioja Arm Missile